Continuous Growth Throughput Benchmark

 Benchmark Results

-The results of the benchmarks are found in the Continuous Growth Fill And Read benchmark output.
+The results of the benchmarks are available in the Continuous Growth Fill And Read benchmark output.

 HTML Report

-Since the benchmark results can create rather large tables, and the Markdown tables can be hard to absorb with the horizontal and vertical table scrolling, the results are also provided in a separate HTML file.
+Since the benchmark results can create large tables that may be difficult to navigate due to horizontal and vertical scrolling, the results are also provided in a simpler HTML table format.